 Varnishes also require the use of printers' offset spray powder to keep the printed sheets from sticking together before the varnish is completely cured.
 The powder that is left behind can affect the look and feel of the finished piece, an especially important concern in fashion catalogs and other publications where appearance is everything.

 Available in gloss or dull finishes, water based coatings offer other advantages as well.
-Because they seal the ink from the air, they can help prevent metallic inks from tarnishing.
+Because they seal the ink from exposture to the air they can help prevent metallic inks from tarnishing.
 Specially formulated aqueous coatings can be written on with a number two pencil, or overprinted using a laser jet printer, a key consideration in mass mail projects.

 Since they are less likely to yellow, aqueous coatings provide a good alternative to varnish, especially when it comes to protecting projects that feature large amounts of white space.
 However, it is difficult to apply a spot aqueous coating with the same degree of precision that is possible with a varnish, which is why aqueous coatings typically are flooded across the entire sheet.
 Because the coatings are typically applied over the entire sheet and are water based, most experts recommend using 80# text weight or heavier paper stocks to keep the paper from becoming curled or wrinkled.
 Aqueous coatings can be used in conjunction with either varnish or UV coatings, but doing so can be costly, and unless production is managed carefully, the coatings may not dry or lay right.